-Table 8: Regression model of consonantal co-occurrence in CVCV sequences-Excluding words with reduplication patterns.
+Table 8: Regression model of consonantal co-occurrence in CVCV sequences.
+Excluding words with reduplication patterns.

-However because of the high rate of reduplication in the lexicon, sequences of identical consonants are not under-represented in the lexicon as a whole.
-In other words-sequences of identical consonants are underrepresented, unless they are embedded in sequences of identical syllables.
+Thus, Māori shows a clear effect of OCP, in which sequences of homorganic consonants are under-represented.
+This dispreference includes sequences of identical consonants.
+However, because of the high rate of reduplication in the lexicon, sequences of identical consonants are not under-represented in the lexicon as a whole.
+In other words - sequences of identical consonants are underrepresented, unless they are embedded in sequences of identical syllables.